jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The abstractions are rising.

-But software engineering was never fundamentally about typing code.
+But software engineering was never fundamentally about writing code.
 It was always about understanding problems, organizing change, and building systems that continue serving people as the world evolves around them.

 Much is changing, but the mission is not.